 Calvin and his wife proudly self-fund No Forks, using their own savings to finance the operation from the beginning.
 "All of our financing came from our piggy banks.
 We were saving, saving, saving," explained Calvin.

 It was business as usual until the COVID-19 pandemic.
 Once remote work became the norm, No Fork took a major hit.
 Located in a large office building with regular foot traffic, the company saw a decrease in sales.
 "That building had about 700 people working in it, and we were doing pretty well.
 But then everyone went to work from home, and it kind of hasn't recovered," said Calvin.

-At the original No Fork location, they quickly pivoted to focus on off-premise dining, partnering with DoorDash to bring in revenue through Marketplace, with DashPass and Pickup, as well as Storefront, a commission-free online ordering system for restaurants.
+At the original No Fork location, they quickly pivoted to focus on off-premise dining, partnering with DoorDash to bring in revenue through Marketplace, with DashPass and Pickup, as well as Storefront, a commission-free online ordering system with no monthly fees where restaurants only pay payment card processing fees of 2.9% of the total transaction amount + $0.30 per order.
 They have also run Promotions to drive sales and reach new customers.
 The partnership helped Calvin get the business back on track, and today, No Fork brings in about 60% of their overall sales on DoorDash.